laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 ##Task 5: Putting your results back together

 Hopefully your job executed correctly.
 If not, ask for help.
+Now we'll put together all of the .pmioutput files together and create unified CSV that has PMI values for co-occuring words.

 1. Enter an interactive session again using *condor_submit -interactive*.
 2. Ensure that all files were processed by listing all of the .pmioutput files (if you didn't remove your test.pmioutput file, you may want to remove it before proceeding):